d-g-Szabo/qr-code-component-main/README.md

 Also a structure which I should use to make websites could make the planning much more easy.

+I want to look into Grid and Flexbox more and I also want to understand relative units like rem and em.

 ### Useful resources

 - [Webfont Generator](https://www.fontsquirrel.com/tools/webfont-generator) - This helped me for make the custom font for this project.
 - [Custom fonts for website](https://www.pagecloud.com/blog/how-to-add-custom-fonts-to-any-website) - This is an amazing article which helped me finally understand how to add custom fonts to my website.
 I'd recommend it to anyone still learning this concept.
 - [w3schools](https://www.w3schools.com/css/default.asp) - Used this amazing website to remind me of important syntax.
 - [Images sizing](https://www.smashingmagazine.com/2020/03/setting-height-width-images-important-again/) - This is an amazing article which helped me finally understand why is it important to set height and width on images.
+- [Learn HTML](https://web.dev/learn/html/semantic-html/) - Easy to learn HTML tutorial for everything, made me understand the Semantics in HTML.
+- [Semantic HTML](https://uxdesign.cc/semantic-html-the-foundation-of-web-accessibility-e5bbecad7c17) - This article helped me a lot about the Semantics too.

 ## Author